Pathology Dictation Software in 2026 (Compared)

 You need LIS integration.
 Automatic pulling of specimen information, accession numbers, patient demographics into report templates.

 Your department has standardized templates.
-PowerScribe's template system works well for high-volume routine cases.
+PowerScribe's template system works well for high-volume routine cases like breast biopsies, appendectomies, and skin excisions.

 You have IT support to manage the system.
 Enterprise solutions require ongoing maintenance and updates.